 From analysing both the second hand market in Spooner Row, and the wider new build market, it is clear there is a good level of demand for new build properties in the market area.
 Potential sales rates are at a level that will deliver the required return for viable new build housing developments in the village.

-We have adopted an average selling price of $\pounds 230/$ sq. ft. as proposed selling process within our appraisal, a conservative approach in light of the comparable evidence analysed, but also reflective of the larger, more 'select' development envisaged.
+We have adopted an average selling price of \pounds 225/ sq. ft. as proposed selling process within our appraisal, a conservative approach in light of the comparable evidence analysed.

 3.0 APPRAISAL INPUTS AND FINANCIAL VIABILITY